-2. Compile assurance audit reports
+2. Assurance audit reports handed over

-Project assurance and Operations assurance audit reports are compiled to provide independent verification of how the Project has adhered (or not) to the Project plan and Operations policies respectively (see Managing progress process and Documents).
+Project assurance and Operations assurance audit reports (see Documents) are compiled to provide independent verification of how the Project has adhered (or not) to the Project plan and Operations policies respectively (see Managing progress process).
 The roles and responsibilities for the development of the Project assurance and Operations assurance audit reports are detailed in Table 4.

-3. Hold project-end meeting
+3. Project-end meeting held

-The Project manager will set up a project-end meeting to request permission from the Executive to close the project.
+The Project manager holds a project-end meeting to request permission from the Executive to close the project.
 Included in this meeting will be the Executive, Project manager, Project assurance, and Operations assurance.
 The evidence of successful completion of the project are the signed off: